jtsteinbach/sandbox/README.md

 Copy `.sb/sandbox.db` (any time sandbox isn't mid-command; WAL makes even that forgiving), copy the whole project folder, or `sb pack` for an encrypted single-file backup.
 After restoring, run `sb verify`.

 **Can I have partial commits, like `git add -p`?**
 No, by design: a save is exactly your working tree, which is what makes "the tests passed on this save" meaningful.
 Two unrelated changes belong on two branches or in two saves.
-Shared mode's your-files-only save is the one exception, and it exists to protect other people's in-progress work.
+The your-files-only save is the one exception, and it exists to protect other people's in-progress work.

 **What about large or binary files?**
-Stored (zlib-compressed) and versioned like anything else; `diff` summarizes them in one line and the secret scanner skips them.
+Stored (zlib-compressed) and versioned like anything else; `diff` summarizes them in one line and the redaction pass skips them.
 Every version of a large file is kept in full; there is no delta compression yet, so frequently-changing large binaries grow the store quickly.

 **Does rename detection catch a file I moved and edited?**
 No. Detection is exact-content only, so a moved-and-edited file shows as an add plus a delete.
 Similarity-based detection is on the roadmap.